 Requirement Status Comments

-Municipalities must notify the No change.
-Meets regulatory
+Municipalities must notify the appropriate health authority drinking water program staff of an extraordinary turbidity event (unless both parties participate in a conference call - the conference call No change.
+Meets regulatory requirement.

-appropriate health authority drinking requirement.

-water program staff of an

-extraordinary turbidity event (unless

-both parties participate in a

-conference call - the conference call

 will constitute notification).

-Requirement Status Comments Include customer notification as part of the municipal water supply plan.
-Consult with the healthy authority about notification responsibilities for specific groups.
-Some municipalities have begun this work.
-Will clarify customer notification processes.
+Requirement Status Comments Include customer notification as part Some Will clarify customer of the municipal water supply plan.
+Consult with the healthy authority about notification responsibilities for specific groups. municipalities have begun this work. notification processes.
 Answer local calls and enquiries and refer calls to Metro Vancouver and health authorities as required.
-Maintain up-to-date phone and e-mail No change.
-Updated on a contact lists.
-Respond to local issues. regular basis.
+No change.
+Maintain up-to-date phone and e-mail contact lists.
+Updated on a regular basis.
+Respond to local issues.
 No change form current practices.
 Develop answers to anticipated questions from consumers.
 For matters related to health, consult the health authority before finalizing messages which involve health issues.
 In consultation with the health authority, develop processes for referring callers with questions about clinical symptoms to health professionals.
 Municipalities in various stages of the process.
 Will improve ability of municipalities to respond to questions from the public.
 Ensure that local messages are consistent with Metro Vancouver messages and refer regional water system operational issue to Metro Vancouver.
 Municipalities in various stages of the process.
 Will improve ability of municipalities to respond to questions from the public.
 Based on information received from Metro Vancouver regarding the resumption of normal operations, inform the applicable health authority that normal operations can be resumed.
 New.